rahuljha/rahuljha.github.io/index.md

 ![Profile Picture](/assets/apr22.jpg){:width="150px"}

-I am a research scientist at Netflix working on virtual personas and agentic A/B testing.
+I am a research scientist at Netflix working on LLM driven product understanding.
 I have previously worked on different recommendation, ranking, & NLP problems including LLM post-training (at Meta), conversational recommendations (at Netflix), and ads relevance ranking, dialog and language understanding, document summarization and content recommendation (at Microsoft).

 I got my PhD from University of Michigan in 2015 working under Prof. Dragomir Radev.
 My thesis work focussed on automatic survey generation of scientific topics.